SonQBChau/mac-setup/git.md

 # How to ignore certain files on local development

-1. First, we have to remove it from cache (might want make a copy before **removing** it, but github desktop can reverse it easily)
+1. First, we have to remove it from cache (might want make a copy before **removing**, but github desktop can reverse it easily)

 ```
 $ git rm --cached FILENAME